ri-ds/chiron-admin-collab/planning_chiron_app.md

 **new UI**
 - source is stored here in `frontend/`
-- I think we should somehow use the GitHub repo itself, and remove
+- I think we should somehow use the GitHub repo itself, and remove the source code from here.

 **redcap_importer?**
 - Currently not incorporating the redcap_importer tool